VAndrJ/awesome-apple-bugs/README.md

 - [Life cycle](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/LifeCyclePushedViewController/README.md) of controllers when the new one is immediately pushed with `animation: true`.
+- [UIBezierPath issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/UIBezierPathIssueCornerRadius/README.md): `cornerRadius` is incorrect for `roundedRect` when it exceeds ~65.5% of half of `min(width, height)`.
 - [Navigation title](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationTitleQuotationMarksWhitespace/README.md) is displayed in quotation marks `" "` if a whitespace is specified as the title.